The Guardian Logo

 1988 – 2005

 By 1988, the newspaper had abandoned advertising on the front pages in favor of interesting news.
-Also, it expanded its team of international correspondents to provide detailed coverage of events in England and worldwide.
+Also, it expanded its team of international correspondents to provide detailed coverage of events in England and around the world.

 This update led to a rebranding of the publication’s appearance and its logo.
 For the first time, the name is written together with The, but a separate font is used for each word.
 This approach demonstrated global reach and a focus on covering multiple events on the pages of a single publication.

-Bold glyphs also illustrate the expansion and increasing significance of the publication among the media.
+Bold glyphs also illustrate the publication’s expansion and increasing significance in the media.

 2005 – 2018